 The qualitative element used to determine academic progress is a reasonable system of grades as determined by assigned academic learning.
 Students are assigned academic learning and a minimum number of practical experiences.
 Academic learning is evaluated after each unit of study.
-Practical assignments are evaluated as completed and counted toward course completion only when rated as

-Numerical grades are considered according to the following grading scale:
+Practical assignments are evaluated as completed and counted toward course completion only when rated as satisfactory or better (the computer system will reflect completion of the practical assignment as a 100% rating).
+If the performance does not meet satisfactory requirements, it is not counted, and the performance must be repeated.
+At least two comprehensive practical skills evaluations will be conducted during the course of study.
+Practical skills are evaluated according to text procedures and set forth in practical skills evaluation criteria adopted by the school.
+Students must maintain a written grade average of 70% and pass a FINAL written and practical exam prior to graduation.
+Students must make up failed or missed tests and incomplete assignments.
+Numerical grades are considered according to the following scale: Numerical grades are considered according to the following grading scale: